-In the coming weeks, the Supreme Court will decide a case called Janus v.
-AFSCME, Council 31, that threatens to take away the freedom of working people to join together and negotiate for better wages and working conditions.
+The Supreme Court recently decided a case called Janus v.
+AFSCME, Council 31, a politically motivated attack on working people and the unions that negotiate on their behalf for better wages and working conditions.

 Janus v.
 AFSCME, Council 31

 What Is Janus v.
 AFSCME, Council 31, and Why Is It Important?

 Unions are required by law to represent and negotiate on the behalf of all workers in a bargaining unit, regardless of whether the individuals they represent are dues-paying members.
 In this case, a bare majority of the court, conceded to the dark web of corporations and billionaires to prevent public-sector unions from collecting fair share fees from workers they represent who choose not to join the union.

 The fact is no one is ever forced to join a union and no one is forced to pay anything to support the political activity designed to advance the rights of working people.
 This already is the law of the land.
 But the court's decision, until it is overturned, abandons decades of commonsense precedent.

 In fact, Justice Kagan writes in the dissenting opinion that "[t]here are no special justifications for reversing Abood.
 It has proved workable.
 No recent developments have eroded its underpinnings.
 And it is deeply entrenched, in both the law and the real world."

 So What Was This Case Really About?

 This case was a bald-faced attack on working people.
 When our dedicated public servants are free to come together and negotiate for better wages, working conditions, health care, retirement security, and clean and safe environments, all working people benefit.
 But the greedy CEOs and corporate special interests behind this case wanted to weaken and restrict the voices of working people so they can grab even more wealth and even more power.